Judge Business School – University of Cambridge

 The city of Cambridge, for which the University was named, is located in the southeast of England, just 50 miles outside of London.
 It is an area rich in history, as the University of Cambridge has beginnings in the early thirteenth century, and also situated in the center of “Silicon Fen,” the English analog to California’s “Silicon Valley.”

-Through London’s extensive public transportation systems, it is possible to reach the University of Cambridge from London Heathrow, London Gatwick, London Luton, and London Stantsed airports within relative ease.
+Through London’s extensive public transportation systems, it is possible to reach the University of Cambridge from London Heathrow, London Gatwick, London Luton, and London Stansted airports within relative ease.

 The main Cambridge Judge Business School building, designed by renowned architect John Outram and erected in 1991, is located on the site of an 18th century hospital.
 Inside, it is comprised of several lecture theaters, a library that is called the Judge Business School Information Centre, as well as many conventional meeting rooms.

-The Monument Trust has donated a significant amount of funds in the continued expansion of the school, which will be completed in 2017.
+The Monument Trust has donated a significant amount of funds to the continued expansion of the school, which is scheduled to be completed before the end of 2017.

-The University of Cambridge Judge Business School employs 68 faculty members, as well as fellows and Ph.D. students, all of whom teach classes and generally aid in organizing the MBA curricula.
-The Judge School prides itself on the fact that its faculty members come from nearly every continent, as well as the high level of diversity of working experience.
+The University of Cambridge Judge Business School employs about 55 faculty members, as well as fellows and Ph.D. students, all of whom teach classes and generally aid in organizing the MBA curricula.
+The Judge School prides itself on the fact that its faculty members come from every continent, as well as the high level of diversity of working experience.

-There are 575 students in the University of Cambridge Judge Business School and over 19,000 students are enrolled in Cambridge University itself.
+There are around 200 students in the University of Cambridge Judge Business School MBA program and over 19,000 students are enrolled in Cambridge University itself.

 MBA Degree Offerings